unni-krishnan-95/copy/_posts/2016-9-30-vulnhub-mr-robot1.md

 Seems like a word list of some kind...
 It's possible that we can use this for brute forcing mod_negotiation... but let's save that for later!

-Let go ahead and try the next two locations we had __index.html__ and  __index.php__.
-After trying the html, my browser got stuck loading something... so I had to kill it.
+We can now go ahead and try the next two locations that we got from our scan - __index.html__ and  __index.php__.
+After trying the .html file, my browser got stuck loading something... so I had to kill it.
 The .php file just took me back to the main page - but let's go ahead and view the source to see what we can find!

 ```html
 <!doctype html>